24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Breathe in the massive city panorama at Tokyo Skytree

 Nothing will give you a perspective of Tokyo’s sheer size like viewing it from above.
-After walking about Asakusa, cross the Sumida River to Tokyo Skytree where you can zip up to lay eyes on one of the best panoramas in Tokyo.
+After walking about Asakusa, cross the Sumida River to Tokyo Skytree, where you can zip up to lay eyes on one of the finest panoramas in Tokyo.

 Tokyo Skytree

-Wear out your camera shutter with the classic views Tokyo Imperial Palace
+Wear out your camera shutter with the classic views of Tokyo Imperial Palace

 From Oshiage Station at the Tokyo Skytree, it’s a short subway hop on the Tokyo Metro (Hanzomon Line) to Otemachi Station for another slice of traditional Japanese design: Tokyo Imperial Palace.

-Amid waterways, stone walls and bridges, cultivated bonsais, and cherry blossoms (if you’re lucky enough to spend one day in Tokyo in the spring), you’ll glimpse some of the buildings of the Imperial Palace grounds.
-All where rebuilt after World War II in classic Japanese architectural styles.
+Amid waterways, stone walls, bridges, cultivated bonsais, and cherry blossoms (if you’re lucky enough to be visiting Tokyo in the spring), you’ll glimpse some of the buildings of the Imperial Palace grounds.
+All were rebuilt after World War II in classic Japanese architectural styles.

 Nijubashi Bridge and Tokyo Imperial Palace

 Relax in the East Garden before heading towards Sakuradamon Station.
-On the way, stop by Nijubashi Bridge to join the throng of tourists marvelling at classic views of Tokyo Imperial Palace.
+On the way, stop by Nijubashi Bridge to join the throng of tourists marveling at classic views of Tokyo Imperial Palace.

 Feel the electricity of Shinjuku

 By now, you’ll notice the streets of Tokyo flooding with a never-ending stream of pedestrians and cars, a far cry from the quiet early morning hours near Tsukiji.
-This is what the rest of your 1-day Tokyo itinerary will look like.
+This is what the rest of your day in Tokyo will look like.

 Busy Streets in Shinjuku

-While exploring the most famous ward in Tokyo, here are a few of the best things to do in Shinjuku:
+While exploring the most famous ward in Tokyo, here are a few fun things to do in Shinjuku:

 • Kabukichō: The most notorious district in Tokyo, northeast of Shinjuku Station.
-Kabukicho is full of restaurants, bars, and—ahem—”pleasure palaces”.
-Mind your surroundings as some of the bars and clientele here are, well, a bit unsavoury.
+Kabukicho is full of restaurants, bars, and—ahem!—”pleasure palaces.”
+Mind your surroundings, as some of the bars and clientele here are, well, a bit unsavory.

-• Golden Gai: A nostalgic collection of narrow alleyways hiding izakaya and hole-in-wall standing bars.
+• Golden Gai: A nostalgic collection of narrow alleyways hiding izakaya and hole-in-wall standing bars that’s among the coolest places to visit in Tokyo.
 Golden Gai offers a captivating glimpse at post-war Tokyo.
-It’s a complete contrast to the bustling modern façade of Shinjuku.
+It’s a complete contrast to the bustling modern façade of Shinjuku and a must-see for any Tokyo itinerary.

-• Shin-Ōkubo: This historic Korean district is your best bet for a little taste of Seoul in Japan.
+• Shin-Ōkubo: This historic Korean district is a fantastic option for getting a little taste of Seoul in Japan.
 Grab a snack at one of the Korean eateries or get your fill of K-pop in one of the weird and wonderful Korean-owned shops.

-• Shinjuku Gyoen National Garden: One of the most pleasant parks in Tokyo and a great escape from the insanity of Shinjuku.
+• Shinjuku Gyoen National Garden: One of the most pleasant parks in Tokyo, Shinjuku Gyoen National Garden is a great escape from the insanity of Shinjuku.
 Time your trip with cherry blossom season for the full effect.

 • Nishi-Shinjuku: Shinjuku’s “Skyscraper City.”
 Climb up the Tokyo Metropolitan Government Building for incredible panoramas of Tokyo and even as far as Mount Fuji on a clear day.
 Admission to the observation deck is free.